-Proposal 4 (Amendment and Restatement of the Exela Technologies, Inc. 2018 Stock Incentive Plan):

-This proposal requires the affirmative vote of the holders of a majority of the voting power of our outstanding Common Stock present in person or represented by proxy at the Annual Meeting and entitled to vote on Proposal 4.
+Proposal 4 (Amendment and Restatement of the Exela Technologies, Inc. 2018 Stock Incentive Plan): This proposal requires the affirmative vote of the holders of a majority in voting power of the outstanding shares of our Common Stock and Tandem Preferred Stock, voting together as a single class, present virtually or represented by proxy at the Annual Meeting and entitled to vote on Proposal 4.
 Abstentions will have the effect of votes against the proposal.
-"Broker non-votes," if any, will not have any effect on the adoption of the proposal.
+"Broker non-votes," if any, will not have any effect on the adoption of this proposal.